RebeccaSue/cc3k/README.md

 ### 2.3 Items
 ### 2.3.1 Potions
 In the game of CC3k, there is only one type of usable item: a potion.
 Potions are of two types: positive and negative.
 Potions can provide the player character with positive and negative bonuses as outlined below.
-Regardless of the potion itself, all potions are denoted on the map with a P. A player may not hold any potions6.
+Regardless of the potion itself, all potions are denoted on the map with a P. A player may not hold any potions.
 Accordingly, a potion cannot be used unless a player is standing within a 1 block radius of it.

 The effects of a particular potion are not known until it is used for the first time, e.g. the player character will not know what a potion does until they use it for the first time in a session.
 However, they will only learn about the effects of that particular potion.
 Other potions will not have their effects revealed.
 The exception is for potions purchased from the Merchant7, which should have have their abilities displayed.